asunny72/blog/docs/baby/parental-leave.md

 Papa originally took one month off, and wanted to wait until mama returned to work after her 6 month leave to take the remaining time off.
 This model seems quite common at papa's company, and logically makes sense to extend the amount of time there is one full time parent around.

 This model does NOT work for exclusive breastfeeding as both parents are needed to help each other get through the oh-so-very-long days.
+I would recommend waiting until mama can sleep more before one of the parents returns to work

 ## If doing hybrid approach with breast and bottle